guan4tou2/vcan-hijacking-by-python/README.md

 # vcan-hijacking-by-python
-use socket to transfer vcan message
+use socket to send vcan message from attacker to target.
 `pip install python-can`

 run server.py on target, client.py on self.